-Targeting: Targeting involves the intentional limiting of the audience an ad is displayed to, for instance, you may want to display your ads only to English speaking users on a broadband connection in a specific geographical location.
+Targeting: Targeting involves the intentional limiting of the audience an ad is displayed to, for instance, you may want to display your ads only to English-speaking users on a broadband connection in a specific geographical location.
 Each line item can be targeted with these options and more.

-Placement: Any intelligent grouping of ad units can be thought of as placements, for instance, all Skyscraper units on a particular website or all ads on a particular content category or tag — placements are useful if you’re hoping to get ads from Google’s AdWords network, not too relevant for direct sold ads.
+Placement: Any intelligent grouping of ad units can be thought of as placements, for instance, all Skyscraper units on a particular website or all ads on a particular content category or tag — placements are useful if you’re hoping to get ads from Google’s AdWords network, not too relevant for direct-sold ads.

-Forecast: DFP continously monitors your site’s traffic and impressions already reserved by exiting line items to predict the future availability of your ad inventory.
+Forecast: DFP continuously monitors your site’s traffic and impressions already reserved by exiting line items to predict the future availability of your ad inventory.
 This is helpful in two ways: During the sales process to display the inventory available for sale; and when an ad is booked to verify the availability of enough inventory for the ad.

 Releasing inventory: Frees up inventory that has been reserved by a line item.
-For instance, let’s say that a line item was guaranteed to serve 20,000 impressions but you need to stop the order after 10,000, releasing inventory will signal to system that the remaining 10,000 impressions are now free to be assigned to other orders.
+For instance, let’s say that a line item was guaranteed to serve 20,000 impressions but you need to stop the order after 10,000, releasing inventory will signal to the system that the remaining 10,000 impressions are now free to be assigned to other orders.

 Order types: When placing an order’s line items, you’ll be able to give each line item a sale type, which assists in the prioritization process as ads compete for attention.